 - The Kalman filter

-- Numerical maximization of the likelihood
+- Numerical maximization

-- Constructing probability intervals
+- Constructing probability intervals of model outputs

 - Prior predictive analysis

-- Bayesian model comparison
+- Bayesian model averaging

 List of References